POSTECH-CVLab/style-agnostic-RL/README.md

 ```

 ## Citing Style-Agnostic RL
-If you use the Style-Agnostic RL agent, please cite:
+If you use the Style-Agnostic RL model, please cite:
 ```
 @inproceedings{Lee_StyleAgnostic_ECCV_2022,
     Title={Style-Agnostic Reinforcement Learning},